6 Steps for Helping a Friend Through a Bad Psychedelic Trip

 Videos by VICE

-“I’ve always been very interested in non-ordinary states of consciousness and the use of psychedelics in psychotherapy,” Sara Gael, Director of the Zendo Project, tells us.
-A transpersonal counselling psychologist in Boulder, Colorado, Gael also boasts more than a decade of experience as a dance music enthusiast.
+“I’ve always been very interested in non-ordinary states of consciousness and the use of psychedelics in psychotherapy,” Sara Gael, Director of the Zendo Project, tells THUMP.
+A transpersonal counseling psychologist in Boulder, Colorado, Gael also boasts more than a decade of experience as a dance music enthusiast.

 During that time, she’s often found herself troubled by what she calls the festival scene’s “outdated ways of dealing with attendees having difficult psychedelic experiences,” including the use of restraints, sedation, or arrests.